qulle/oltb/README.md

 ```

 ### Store data locally instead of via API
-Tools that creates objects at runtime, for example the BookmarkTool, LayerTool etc. returns data via the callback functions.
+Tools that create objects at runtime, for example the BookmarkTool, LayerTool etc. returns data via the callback functions.
 There is also the possibility for these tools to store the created objects in localStorage instead.
 This is done by setting the constructor parameter `storeDataInLocalStorage: true`.
 This can be useful if you want to create a map-viewer that can persists data between page load but have no need for an additionall long-term storage via API.

 **Note** At the moment only the BookmarkTool has this feature fully implemented.